top of page

 And within seconds, the question comes: "Oh, that’s amazing!
 You should sell those on Etsy.
 You could really scale that."

-It is meant as a compliment.
-But it is actually a symptom of a collective sickness.
-We have become so obsessed with productivity and optimization that we have forgotten how to have a hobby.
-We have convinced ourselves that if an activity doesn't have an ROI (Return on Investment)—financial or reputational—it is a waste of time.
+It's meant as a compliment.
+But it's actually a symptom of a collective sickness.
+We've become so obsessed with productivity and optimization that we've forgotten how to have a hobby.
+We've convinced ourselves that if an activity doesn't have an ROI (Return on Investment)—financial or reputational—it's a waste of time.

 Cozy armchair with a gray blanket by a window.
 Open book, mug, and glasses on a wooden table, creating a warm, inviting mood.